 It’s about bloody time.
 The period emoji has arrived and it’s here to stay.

 Last week, Apple released 300+ new emojis which include people with disabilities, mixed-race couples and the well-anticipated blood drop emoji.
 This emoji has been in the making for quite some time.
-The charity Plan International campaigned for the period emoji to be created two years ago to normalise menstruation for girls and young women.
+The charity Plan International campaigned for the period emoji to be created two years ago to normalise menstruation.

 Plan International’s campaign was backed by an incredible 54,000 supporters who submitted their vote in favour of the period emoji to the Unicode Consortium, the body that manages the library of emojis.

 The emoji was then made in collaboration with the NHS, from which they created the blood drop emoji.
 Rose Caldwell, Plan International UK’s chief executive, explained to the Telegraph that creating this emoji, "signals a real breakthrough in the fight against period stigma".
 No wonder we’re so excited about it!
 She then went on to explain how now all menstruators could talk about their periods ‘freely’ which she and many others have campaigned tirelessly to make it a reality.

 To say this a big step in the menstrual movement is an underestimation.
 However, there is so much more to be done.
 Caldwell exclaimed that this was "only one part of the solution".
 She then referred to how many young girls across the UK are bullied because of their periods and how many young girls in countries like Zimbabwe have dropped out of school because there is little access to period-friendly toilets.

 Caldwell went on to say that the next step would be to fix the “toxic trio of affordability of products, lack of education and period shame”.

 The period emoji will simply open up the conversation.
 We couldn’t agree more.